NewFieldForMe/typescript-react-gulp/README.md

-# React + Typescript + gulp + karma
+# React + Typescript + gulp
-This repository is for karma, gulp building exercises.
+This repository is for gulp building exercises.
 I have not had much experience building front side applications.
 I'm sorry if I made a mistake.
 And I'm sorry that my English is very cheap.